gamalahmed3265/Flask-Yolov8/README.md

-To create a live stream with YOLO using Flask, you will need to:
+To run `eni verment flask`, you will need to:

 1. Install the following packages:
     * Flask
     * OpenCV
-    * YOLOv8
+    * YOLOv58

 2. Create a new Flask project.
 3. In the project directory, create a file called `app.py`.
 4. In `app.py`, import the necessary packages and modules.
 5. Create a function to get the video stream from the webcam.
-6. Create a function to load the YOLOv8 model.
+6. Create a function to load the YOLOv58 model.
 7. Create a function to detect objects in the video stream.
 8. Create a route to serve the live stream.
 9. Run the Flask server.

-Here is an example of a Flask application that can be used to create a live stream with YOLO:
+Here is an example of a Flask application that can be used to run `eni verment flask`:

 ```python
 import cv2